UX ROI: User Experience Return on Investment

 Is ROI dead?

 It might be – if you ask Eric Reiss, CEO of the FatDUX Group.
-Not necessarily so if you ask me.
+Absolutely not – if you ask me.
 But this post is not about Eric or me – it’s about trying to set a stage and to try and identify where arguments and elements for ROI in the UX might be found.

 It is built on the extensive experience one of our team members, Darko Čengija, who already has with this kinds of tools and we took this joint effort to build a ROI Discussion Tool for our current and future clients.
 ROI discussion tool is cold, precise, correct and strict tool taking into account number of different values, numbers, financial metrics and spits out values like ROI itself, payback time and so on…